Superstitions and traditions on St. Andrew, the protector of Romania

-Romanian Orthodox believers celebrate on November 30 Saint Andrew (Sfantul Andrei), the saint considered the protector of Romania.
+Romanian Orthodox believers celebrate on November 30 the Feast of Saint Andrew (Sfantul Andrei), the saint considered the protector of Romania.

 St. Andrew’s Day is one of the most important religious holidays in Romania, and it is surrounded by superstitions and traditions, like many of the local religious holidays.
 On this day, men named Andrei or women called Andreea or Andreia celebrate their name days.

 St. Andrew, who was the brother of Saint Peter, was also the first called by Jesus to join Him.
 His name is of Greek origin and means manly or brave.

 St. Andrew preached in the ancient province of Scythia, which included today’s Dobrogea region in SE Romania, and along the Black Sea and the Dnieper river.
 He thus became the patron saint of Ukraine, Romania, and Russia.
 He’s also the patron saint of Scotland, Greece, Cyprus, and Sicily.
 He was crucified on November 30, in the year 60 AD, in the Greek city of Patras.